Lessani252/FastSGWR/README.md

 Installation
 ------------
 - To install the python package, please use this command "pip install sgwr"
 - To download the latest version of the GUI tool, please download this file from the above "SGWR_Model_WINDOWS_0.2.setup.exe" and then you follow the installation steps.
-Note: Please if you use any antivirous, you should add these setup into your whitelist
+Note: If you are using any antivirus software, please turn it off temporarily to download the tool.
+After downloading, add the setup file to your antivirus whitelist before running it to ensure the installation works successfully
 - You can find the demo video here: https://giscience.psu.edu/2025/07/18/sgwr-similarity-and-geographically-weighted-regression/

 Citation